-This traveling exhibition features Kansas scientists who are working together to address the grand challenges of renewable energy and potential climate change.
-Originally developed for installation at the opening of the Flint Hills Discovery Center in Manhattan, KS, in 2012 the exhibit is now available to tour across Kansas.
-Featuring large scale graphics, photo murals, and a real section of a center pivot irrigation system, the modular displays create an immersive environment that brings to life scientists and the work they are doing.
+This traveling exhibition featured Kansas scientists who worked together to address the grand challenges of renewable energy and potential climate change.
+Featuring large scale graphics, photo murals, and a real section of a center pivot irrigation system, the modular displays created an immersive environment that brought to life scientists and the work they did.

-Four modules introduce research to address these complex and interconnected issues:
+Four modules introduced research to address these complex and interconnected issues:

-- Farmscapes examines how land is used and the complex choices Kansas farmers make.
+- Farmscapes examined how land is used and the complex choices Kansas farmers make.

-- Climate Science focuses on collecting local data and then looking for broad climate trends, what the trends mean, and their impact on future decisions.
+- Climate Science focused on collecting local data and then looking for broad climate trends, what the trends mean, and their impact on future decisions.

-- Energy presents research to find better ways to harvest the sun’s energy, exploring protein-based solar cells and nanotechnology.
+- Energy presented research to find better ways to harvest the sun’s energy, explored protein-based solar cells and nanotechnology.

-- Pathways explore how Native American traditions can be used to return us to a balanced relationship with nature.
+- Pathways explored how Native American traditions could be used to return us to a balanced relationship with nature.